EnormousApplePie/Lekmod/readme.md

 ### Want to contribute?
-* I no longer accept pull requests.
-But if you have something you really want to contribute you can always send me a DM or email.
+* UPDATE 30th of September 2024: I now accept pull request again, provided the quality of the request is sufficient.